 Austria’s Largest Social Service Provider Enables Digital Innovation with Fortinet Secure SD-WAN and SD-Branch

 Fortinet (NASDAQ: FTNT), a global leader in broad, integrated and automated cybersecurity solutions, today announced that Hilfswerk Niederösterreich, one of Austria's largest social service providers, has chosen Fortinet Secure SD-WAN and SD-Branch to digitally innovate their network infrastructure at all of their 68 locations serving over 25,000 customers.
-With its security-driven networking approach, Fortinet delivered cost-effective, application-aware WAN infrastructure with embeded NGFW security and simplified management to ensure reliable connectivity and best user experience to Hilfswerk’s over 3,000 on-site and remote employees.
+With its security-driven networking approach, Fortinet delivered cost-effective, application-aware WAN infrastructure with embedded NGFW security and simplified management to ensure reliable connectivity and best user experience to Hilfswerk’s over 3,000 on-site and remote employees.

-Hilfswerk Niederösterreich is one of the largest employers in Lower Austria and supports families experiencing difficult life situations with home nursing care, assisted living, and a wide range of services for children and families, such as mobile early learning support, psychotherapy, family counselling, meal preparation and an emergency telephone hotline.
+Hilfswerk Niederösterreich is one of the largest employers in Lower Austria and supports families experiencing difficult life situations with home nursing care, assisted living, and a wide range of services for children and families, such as mobile early learning support, psychotherapy, family counseling, meal preparation and an emergency telephone hotline.
 In order to guarantee this important and diverse range of care, the employees of Hilfswerk Niederösterreich require modern and flexible IT solutions to support their daily work.
 More than 2,800 smartphones and mobile devices alone are integrated into the relief network and are used to access important information and applications such as customer data or plans of action.
 When it came time to modernize and secure the WAN connections between the 68 Hilfswerk sites and the central data centre in St. Pölten, the team turned to Fortinet Secure SD-WAN and SD-Branch.

 "Securing the data flowing through our network is just as important as achieving a high-performance connection.
 After all, that data is often of a sensitive nature,” explained Stefan Schuster, IT manager at Hilfswerk Niederösterreich.
 “We needed a solution that would guarantee continued data security throughout the network modernisation process, while enabling us to simultaneously replace the old firewalls protecting our branch offices.
 Fortinet was the obvious choice for us because of its Security-Driven Networking approach and ability to extend SD-WAN to the access layer via SD-Branch.”